bruprescott/CTDizzle/README.md

 - Contains MATLAB and R scripts that will plot your data.

 #### Documentation
-- Contains the user guide, parts list, and links to additional resources.
+- Contains the user guide, parts list, pinout guide, and links to additional resources.